yoel-zeldes/yoel-zeldes.github.io/content/pages/about.md

 Slug: about
 header_cover: images/about_cover.jpg

 My name is Yoel Zeldes.
-I am a data scientist at [Fortscale](https://fortscale.com/).
+I am an algorithm engineer at [Taboola](http://engineering.taboola.com/).

 I completed my M.Sc. and B.Sc in computer science at the Hebrew University of Jerusalem.